nixworks/public/news/2005/07/25/index.md

 ##### Israel
 ### [ Israel has summoned the ambassador from the Vatican to explain why the Pope did not condemn Palestinian militant attacks on Israelis, in a statement on Sunday, July 24, Pope Benedict XVI said that he deplored attacks in "countries including Egypt, Turkey, Iraq and Britain". ](/news/2005/07/25/israel-has-summoned-the-ambassador-from-the-vatican-to-explain-why-the-pope-did-not-condemn-palestinian-militant-attacks-on-israelis-in-a.md)
-_Context: ambassador, Israel, Pope, Holy See, Palestinian, Pope Benedict XVI_
+_Context: Israel, Pope Benedict XVI, Holy See, Palestinian, ambassador, Pope_

 ##### Bilateral negotiations
 ### [ Bilateral negotiations have resumed between the US and North Korea. ](/news/2005/07/25/bilateral-negotiations-have-resumed-between-the-us-and-north-korea.md)
-_Context: North Korea, Bilateral negotiations_
+_Context: Bilateral negotiations, North Korea_

 ##### Service Employees International Union
 ### [ The Service Employees International Union and the Teamsters, the two largest unions in the AFL-CIO, announce their intentions to leave the labor federation, underscoring a major schism within the U.S. labour movement. ](/news/2005/07/25/the-service-employees-international-union-and-the-teamsters-the-two-largest-unions-in-the-aflacio-announce-their-intentions-to-leave-th.md)
-_Context: AFL-CIO, Service Employees International Union, Teamsters, labour movement_
+_Context: labour movement, Teamsters, Service Employees International Union, AFL-CIO_

 ##### New Southgate
 ### [ Two men, one today, one yesterday, have been arrested in the New Southgate area of London during police investigations into the recent London bombings. ](/news/2005/07/25/two-men-one-today-one-yesterday-have-been-arrested-in-the-new-southgate-area-of-london-during-police-investigations-into-the-recent-lond.md)
-_Context: 21 July 2005 London bombings, New Southgate_
+_Context: New Southgate, 21 July 2005 London bombings_

 ##### Ethiopia
 ### [ At least five people have been killed after grenades were thrown at a night-club and official residences in Ethiopia's Somali region. ](/news/2005/07/25/at-least-five-people-have-been-killed-after-grenades-were-thrown-at-a-night-club-and-official-residences-in-ethiopia-s-somali-region.md)